What is BIG DATA? Introduction, Types, Characteristics and Examples

 - Advantages Of Big Data Processing

-Following are some the examples of Big Data-
+Following are some of the Big Data examples-

-The New York Stock Exchange generates about one terabyte of new trade data per day.
+The New York Stock Exchange is an example of Big Data that generates about one terabyte of new trade data per day.

 The statistic shows that 500+terabytes of new data get ingested into the databases of social media site Facebook, every day.
 This data is mainly generated in terms of photo and video uploads, message exchanges, putting comments etc.

 A single Jet engine can generate 10+terabytes of data in 30 minutes of flight time.
 With many thousand flights per day, generation of data reaches up to many Petabytes.